 These are only a few examples of what I experienced while I was there.
 If I were to explain everything, I would be writing for weeks.
 I already had to put some subjects aside for another article and force myself to stop writing.

 This place has brought me so much more than what I expected.
 I am truly grateful for learning not only all the tai chi moves, the qi gong, the meditation, the different healing methods but also all these life experiences that will change my life forever.
 I can’t wait to see how much more I can develop myself!

 If any of these subjects interests you and you wish for me to develop them more, ask me in the commentaries!

-If this place inspired you and you want to study tai chi, Daoist medicine, kung fu, internal alchemy and so much more, here is the website where you can find the schedule for next year’s courses and all the information about what they teach : http://fiveimmortals.com/
+If this place inspired you and you want to study tai chi, Daoist medicine, kung fu, internal alchemy and so much more, check out the Five Immortals temple website!
+You can find here the schedule for next year’s courses and all the information about what they teach.